The Fifty Worst Films of All Time

 The Fifty Worst Films of All Time (and How They Got That Way) is a 1978 book by Harry Medved with Randy Dreyfuss.
-It presents the authors' choices for the 50 worst sound films ever made.
+Despite its broad title, it presents the authors' choices for the 50 worst sound films made or distributed in the United States.
 Each film's entry includes a story synopsis, the authors' opinions of its quality, and a selection of contemporary reviews of the film.

 Categories

 In compiling their list, the authors divided films into several categories: